yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 exit 0
 }}}
 Substitute ''peer-name1'', with the value given to ipparam above in the peer-file.
 Since we are configuring the first VPN link, you probably do not ''peer-name2'', it is included here as a template when adding another link.
 For now, remove it.
 Also, remove ''<commands here>>'', these will be replaced with actual commands below.

+When you use commands in these scripts, be sure to either use their full path or add `/usr/sbin` and `/sbin` to the ''PATH'' first.  pppd intentionally restricts the ''PATH'' available to the scripts for security reasons.

 === iptables (firewall) rules ===
 To update your firewall rules when the connection is brought up or torn down, we need to add a few commands to the ip-up and ip-down scripts created above.